flosell/lambdacd/doc/walkthrough.md

 The whole thing will look more or less like this:
 ![Our pipline design](img/pipeline-overview.png)

+If you want to see the end-result, look into the LambdaCD-Repository: [../src/todopipeline](../src/todopipeline)

 ## Setup

 Before we start, I said we wanted to deploy apps to a server, so we probably need a server and some deployment scripts.
 Fortunately, LambdaCD is using the exact same example during development so there are some things ready for you to use.
 Basically, the setup is two vagrant boxes to deploy to and some bash scripts that handle most of the deployment.